 Since suboxone and buprenorphine do exhibit the potential for abuse and misuse, they should be considered carefully, as a part of your ongoing recovery efforts.
 Much like methadone and naltrexone, Suboxone or buprenorphine medications like Subtex® should only be a temporary form of treatment for addiction to opioids.
 A step-down approach or drug-taper, should be followed carefully to prevent a replacement addiction from occurring.
-Tapering off a medication is when the patient’s doseage is incrementally decreased, over time to eventually wean patients off of habit-forming drugs.
+Tapering off medication is when the patient’s dosage is incrementally decreased, over time to eventually wean patients off of habit-forming drugs.

 Helping to suppress cravings and often painful withdrawal symptoms, Suboxone has the potential to make the process of detox and recovery from opioid addiction much more manageable.
-Suboxone and buprenorphine have some distinct advantages over other medication assisted treatments like naltrexone or methadone.
+Suboxone and buprenorphine have some distinct advantages over other medication-assisted treatments like naltrexone or methadone.
 Suboxone contains both buprenorphine (an opioid partial-antagonist) and naloxone (an opioid antagonist).
 The buprenorphine will allow the brain to think it is receiving opioids, while the naloxone component blocks the euphoric “high” associated with opioids.
-These components, in combination will typically last for approximately 24 hours.
+These components, in combination, will typically last for approximately 24 hours.
 Success rates, as measured by retention in treatment and one-year sobriety have been reported as high as 40-60% in some studies.